 A truck-mounted drilling rig will drill, develop, and test the well.
 At the well site property, the drilling company will construct a 24-foot noise barrier panel system (see picture 1) to completely surround the drilling area and reduce noise and light pollution as much as possible.
 The drilling portion of this phase will last 3 to 4 weeks, 24 hours per day.
 After drilling is completed, work on the well will occur mostly during daylight hours.
 This work will include pumping the well for hydrogeologic testing.
 A temporary pipeline will be run from the well site to a wash on the Sonoran Preserve for this purpose.

 (Conceptual rendering of wall and access gate on injection well property.)

 (Typical noise barrier system surrounding drill site.)

-Phase Two Expected ConstructionTime: September 2019
+Expected ConstructionTime: September 2019